boingosaleshub/saleshubv3_frontend/supabase/migrations/README.md

 - Fixes NULL string field issues in `auth.users` table
 - Ensures all token fields are empty strings instead of NULL to prevent auth errors

+### 5.add_super_admin_role.sql
+- Adds 'Super Admin' role to the `user_role` enum type
+- Updates all RLS policies to include Super Admin permissions
+- Super Admins have the same privileges as Admins (can be extended later)
+- Updates sync function to handle Super Admin role from `app_metadata`
+- Adds documentation comment to the enum type

+### 6.fix_rls_recursion_super_admin_only.sql
+- **CRITICAL FIX**: Resolves infinite recursion in RLS policies
+- Creates `get_user_role()` security definer function to bypass RLS when checking roles
+- **BREAKING CHANGE**: Restricts ALL user management to Super Admins only
+- Regular Admins can no longer view, create, update, or delete users
+- Adds `is_super_admin()` helper function for easy permission checks
+- Applied: 2025-12-24

+### 7.allow_admin_user_management.sql
+- **PERMISSION UPDATE**: Allows both Admin and Super Admin to manage users
+- Updates all RLS policies to include both 'Admin' and 'Super Admin' roles
+- Adds `is_admin_or_super_admin()` helper function
+- Both Admin and Super Admin can now create, read, update, and delete users
+- Applied: 2025-12-24

 ## How to Apply Migrations

 These migrations have already been applied to the Supabase project `nvcterprkjlffbrdtppg`.